 UTME: No Guidelines on Uniformity of Scores for Institutions, Says JAMB

-The Joint Admissions and Matriculation Board (JAMB) has said there is no uniform minimum Unified Tertiary Matriculation Examination (UTME) scores for any of the tiers of tertiary institutions, as it has not decided the requirements for any institution.
+The Joint Admissions and Matriculation Board (JAMB) has said there was no uniform minimum Unified Tertiary Matriculation Examination (UTME) scores for any of the tiers of tertiary institutions, saying it has not decided the requirements for any institution.

-The Head of Public Affairs and Protocol of JAMB, Dr. Fabian Benjamin, stated this in a statement issued in Abuja on Monday.
+The Head of Public Affairs and Protocol of JAMB, Dr. Fabian Benjamin, stated this in a statement issued to newsmen in Abuja yesterday.

 “The board does not and has never determined any uniform national UTME scores otherwise known as cut-off mark by the general public for any tertiary institution because, in actual sense, there are no uniform national UTME scores.

-“The lucid process of admission which the former President of the Academic Staff Union of Universities, Prof. Nasir Fagge, expounded is the exact process being followed in the conduct of admission exercise to tertiary institutions in the country,” Benjamin said.
+“The lucid process of admission which the former President of the Academic Staff Union of University, Prof. Nasir Fagge, expounded is the exact process being followed in the conduct of admission exercise to tertiary institutions in the country.”

 The board said for the purpose of emphasis, it conducts the UTME and hands over the results to institutions for the conduct of admissions.

+“The truth is that there is nothing like a national minimum UTME score for all Universities, Polytechnics or Colleges of Education in Nigeria as it is only individual institutions which set their minimum entry scores based on their peculiarities.”

-The JAMB spokesman added that the Board has no role whatsoever in the decision of the institutions to determine how or with what criteria they want to admit, while emphasising that the role of the Board is to ensure that the goalpost is not shifted in the middle of the game.
+The JAMB spokesman added that the Board has no role whatsoever in the decision of the institutions to determine how or with what criteria they want to admit students.